pierrelarmande/PyRice/README.md

 Return a dictionary in snpseek database
 1. dbs : list of database,default is search gene in all: "msu7","rap","iric"
 2. save_path: link folder save output function, default is None => don't save

+Note: the computation time depend on the length of position you decide.

 ```py
 test = MultiQuery()